-Opinion: 'Campaigns Are Rewarded For Winning, Not Being Cost-Effective'
+Opinion: Campaigns Are Rewarded For Winning, Not Being Cost-Effective

 Campaigns are rewarded for winning, not being cost-effective.
 They do not want to be outspent by their opponents.
 As Barack Obama memorably invoked a line from The Untouchables when he ran for president in 2008, and declined public funding and campaign spending limits, "If they bring a knife to the fight, we bring a gun."
 A losing campaign may only regret that they didn't spend even more money.

-But the cost of the 2020 campaign for the presidency, House, and Senate is estimated by the Center for Responsive Politics to be nearly $14 billion dollars— twice the previous high set in 2016.
+But the cost of the 2020 campaign for the presidency, House and Senate is estimated by the Center for Responsive Politics to be nearly $14 billion — twice the previous high set in 2016.

 "That's appalling," former Wisconsin Democratic Sen. Russell Feingold told us this week, "and what's more, it often doesn't work.
 Both sides exploit the rules to keep raising more."

 Sen. Feingold co-authored campaign finance reform legislation with the late Sen. John McCain.
-It passed in 2002, but was undermined by the U.S. Supreme Court's Citizens United Decision in 2010.
+It passed in 2002, but was undermined by the U.S. Supreme Court's Citizens United decision in 2010.
 He is now head of the American Constitution Society.

 He believes state campaigns that bring in huge amounts from national PACs and donors can actually hurt a candidate, by making them appear to be the choice of outsiders.